DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 Tomorrow, they'd rest.
 The day after, they'd resume training.

-But for now, this moment—safe, fed, surrounded by friends—was exactly what he needed.
+But for now, this momentâ€”safe, fed, surrounded by friendsâ€”was exactly what he needed.

 Even if his head still felt like it had been used as a drum.